Articles and News

 Earth climate has already changed:

-Record typhoon in Australia, warmer in the Arctic, but very cold in the center of the United States.
+Record typhoon in Asia and Australia, warmer in the Arctic, but very cold in the north of the United States.
 Every new record is proof, shows facts!

 Changes in Earth's climate have harmed many humans!